-The board of directors held four formal meetings during 2007, and one meeting to date in 2008.
+The board of directors held four formal meetings during 2008, and one meeting to date in 2009.
 All of the directors attended all meetings during their respective incumbencies.

-The Company has Executive, Audit, Nominating, and Compensation and Option Committees.
+The Company has Executive, Audit, Governance and Nominating, and Compensation and Benefits Committees.
 The current members of the Company's committees are identified in the table on page 4.
 The written charters of each of these committees are available for review at www.utahmed.com.

-The Executive Committee held about two informal meetings per month during 2007, and to date in 2008.
-In 2007, the Committee did not take any formal actions of behalf of the Board of Directors.
+The Executive Committee held about two informal meetings per month during 2008, and to date in 2009.
+In 2008, formal actions taken on of behalf of the Board of Directors at a formal meeting on December 18, 2008 were unanimously ratified by the full board in its regularly scheduled meeting in January 2009.

-The Audit Committee formally met four times during 2007 and once to date in 2008 to review the quarterly financial reports, and periodic independent reviews and audits by Jones Simkins, P.C., UTMD's independent auditor.
+The Audit Committee formally met four times during 2008 and once to date in 2009 to review the quarterly financial reports, and periodic independent reviews and audits by Jones Simkins, P.C., UTMD's independent auditor.
 The Audit Committee selects the Company's independent accountants, approves the scope of audit and related fees, and reviews financial reports, audit results, internal accounting procedures, internal controls and other programs to comply with applicable requirements relating to financial accountability.

-The Nominating Committee met informally during 2007 at board of director meetings.
-The Nominating Committee, which is comprised of the independent members of the Board of Directors, takes the lead in nominating new directors.
-The Nominating Committee will consider nominees recommended by shareholders.
+The Governance and Nominating Committee, which is comprised of the independent members of the Board of Directors and the CEO, takes the lead in developing and implementing policies that are intended to ensure that the board of directors will be appropriately constituted and organized to meet its fiduciary obligations to the Company and its shareholders, identify individuals qualified to become members of the board of directors, and develop and recommend to the board of directors a set of corporate governance principles applicable to the Company.
+The Governance and Nominating Committee will consider nominees recommended by shareholders.
 In accordance with the Company's Bylaws, shareholders' nominations for election as directors must be submitted in writing to the Company at its principal offices not less than 30 days prior to the Annual Meeting at which the election is to be held (or if less than 40 days' notice of the date of the Annual Meeting is given or made to shareholders, not later than the tenth day following the date on which the notice of the Annual Meeting was mailed).